c-bun/CC4.0/README.md

 **Optimizing Memory Use:**
 ``[-b BUFFER_LENGTH]`` Only important with large datasets.
 Use to adjust the length of the list that is split among the processors.
 If using many processors, increase this number.
 If low on RAM, decrease this number.
 A value of 1,000,000 works well with 16 processors.
 Default: 1000000.

+*04/2018*: It looks like the ``BUFFER_LENGTH`` parameter still does not solve the memory issue because results pile up in a single process as the script runs; with enough result, things will crash.
+I'm still working on a solution to this, but in the mean time, we are using the ``subsample.py`` script to get subsamples of our matricies to make the computation a bit shorter.

 **Example input:**
 For a 3 dimensional run with a file called ``dataset.csv``, on a computer with 8 cores, one may use: